 The coronavirus outbreak means that mingling and meeting new people may be out – at least for a while.
-But the advice to self-isolate is no barrier to finding financial advice – as most IFAs and mortgage brokers are happy to help you remotely.
+But the advice to self-isolate is no barrier to finding financial advice online – as most IFAs and mortgage brokers are happy to help you remotely.
 Article by Nick Green (currently working from home).

 Even in a pandemic, you can’t just put your life on hold.
 People aged 70 and over have been advised to limit contact with others as much as possible, as a precaution against catching the potentially fatal COVID-19 disease.
 But if you’re in or near this age range, you will have another big concern on your mind: your retirement income.

 There is, ironically, a big overlap between those who are most at risk from coronavirus, and those most in need of receiving one-to-one financial advice.
 If you’re entering your sixties, you should be thinking seriously about how you will access your private pensions.
 On the other hand, if you’ve already started to draw on these pensions, you may have concerns over how the coronavirus might be affecting them (given its impact on global stock markets).
 Or you might be at the point of retirement itself.

 All of which means that financial advice simply can’t wait.
 Traditionally, a financial adviser will meet you face to face, often coming out to your own home.
 But remote advice has always been available from many IFAs and mortgage brokers, and in the current circumstances looks set to become far more common – whether from choice or necessity.